ultralytics/ultralytics/docs/models/fast-sam.md

 6. **Practical Applications:** The proposed approach provides a new, practical solution for a large number of vision tasks at a really high speed, tens or hundreds of times faster than current methods.

-7. **Model Compression Feasibility:** FastSAM demonstrates the feasibility of a path that can significantly reduce the computational effort by introducing an artificial prior to the structure, thus opening new possibilities for large model architecture for general vision tasks【27†source】.
+7. **Model Compression Feasibility:** FastSAM demonstrates the feasibility of a path that can significantly reduce the computational effort by introducing an artificial prior to the structure, thus opening new possibilities for large model architecture for general vision tasks.

 ## Usage

-FastSAM is not yet available directly via the `ultralytics` package, but it is available directly from the https://github.com/CASIA-IVA-Lab/FastSAM repository.
+FastSAM is not yet available directly via the `ultralytics` package, but it is available directly from the [https://github.com/CASIA-IVA-Lab/FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) repository.
 Here is a brief overview of the typical steps you might take to use FastSAM:

 ### Installation